emp-daisy/react-table-it/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Code compilation
 - [ ] All tests passing
 - [ ] Extended the documentation, if applicable
-- [ ] Added myself to the AUTHORS file
+- [ ] I have added myself to the [CONTRIBUTORS file](https://github.com/emp-daisy/react-table-it/blob/master/.github/CONTRIBUTORS.MD)

 ### Description